SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/development/gems/datasources/datasources.md

 ## Source

 Each Source points to a table in the SQL Warehouse(s) specified in the Fabric.
 Prophecy does not store the contents of the Source Table.
 Inside a Project, the `Env` tab allows for browsing the database and schema.
 Tables in the `Env` tab can be drag-n-dropped to the canvas without manually specifying any metadata.
+You can also upload a source table directly to your environment.
+For more information about how to upload a file, see [Upload files](./upload-files/).
 Follow the steps below to create and use a Source.

 ![Source1](img/Source1.png)